Punt gun: Fictional usage

 The 2004 film Tremors 4: The Legend Begins featured a punt gun used in combat.
 This punt gun was custom-built for the film and was 8 ft 4 in long, weighed 94 lbs, and had a 2 in bore (classified as "A" gauge by the Gun Barrel Proof Act of 1868 in Schedule B).
 The weapon was not actually of this bore, instead being a large prop shell concealing a 12 gauge shotgun firing triple-loaded black powder blanks, with the barrel sprayed with WD-40 water displacer to produce a large smoke cloud on firing.

 In the novel Outer Dark, by Cormac McCarthy, the use of a four-gauge punt gun for hunting ducks is described.

 In the Discworld novel Pyramids, mention is made of a "Puntbow", essentially a combination of this weapon and a crossbow.

+In the TV show Peacemaker one is used by the character Red St. Wild to hunt down the main character's pet eagle.